 \subsection{Network model}

-We use a connected graph $(N,E)$ to describe the power network, where $N = \{1,2,\dots,|N|\}$ is the set of buses and $E \subseteq N \times N$ the set of transmission lines connecting the buses.
-There are two types of buses in the network, buses with inertia and buses without inertia.
-Since generators have inertia, it is reasonable to assume that only buses with inertia have non-trivial generation dynamics.
-We define $G = \{1,2,\dots,|G|\}$ and $L= \{|G|+1,\dots,|N|\}$ as the sets of buses with and without inertia respectively such that $|G| + |L| = |N|$.
+We describe the power network by a connected graph $(N,E)$, where $N = \{1,2,\dots,|N|\}$ is the set of buses and $E \subseteq N \times N$ the set of transmission lines connecting the buses.
+We consider two types of buses in the network, buses with inertia and buses without inertia, assuming non-trivial generation dynamics only in the first, since generators have inertia.
+We let $G = \{1,2,\dots,|G|\}$ and $L= \{|G|+1,\dots,|N|\}$ be the sets of buses with and without inertia respectively such that $|G| + |L| = |N|$.
 Moreover, the term $(i,j)$ denotes the link connecting buses $i$ and $j$.
 The graph $(N,E)$ is assumed to be directed with an arbitrary direction, so that if $(i,j) \in E$ then $(j,i) \notin E$.
-Additionally, for each $j \in N$, we use $i:i\rightarrow j$ and $k:j\rightarrow k$ to denote the sets of buses that precede and succeed bus~$j$ respectively.
+Additionally, the sets of buses that precede and succeed bus~$j$ are denoted by $i:i\rightarrow j$ and $k:j\rightarrow k$ respectively.
 It should be noted that the form of the dynamics in~\eqref{sys1}--\eqref{dynsys} below is not affected by changes in graph ordering, and our results are independent of the choice of direction.
 We make the following assumptions for the network: 1) Bus voltage magnitudes are $|V_j| = 1$ p.u. for all $j \in N$.
-2) Lines $(i,j) \in E$ are lossless and characterized by their susceptances $B_{ij} = B_{ji} > 0$.
+2) Lines $(i,j) \in E$ are lossless and {have susceptance with} {magnitude} $B_{ij} = B_{ji} > 0$.
 3) Reactive power flows do not affect bus voltage phase angles and frequencies.

-Following the above, we can make use of swing equations to describe the rate of change of frequency at generation buses.
+Following the above, we use the swing equation to describe the rate of change of frequency at generation buses.
 Moreover, power must be conserved at each of the load buses.
 This motivates the following system dynamics (e.g.~\cite{Bergen_Vittal}),